 Whack and Roll is an excellent opportunity to build relationships with your members and supporters and meet other nonprofit leaders.
 It can also be a great team builder.
-You will receive a $500 check from Bergey’s, Inc. You may also win up to $5000 in prize money.
+Over $10,000 in prize money is available for nonprofits.

-Early registration (March 31) is $1000.
-After that it is $1100.
-Most ask a sponsor to pay the entry fee.
-One has their board all pitch in for it.
+Team registration is $250 per team.
+You may register one or more teams.
+Most nonprofits ask a sponsor to pay the registration fee.
 We hope you can find help.
-If not, contact Steve Diehl to request help with finding one.
+If not, contact the MHC office to request help with finding one.

 Why should I play?